FutureProcessing/what-should-i-learn-next/README.md

 This is a sample Proof of Concept of operating on BIG DATA using Hadoop and Elastic.

 ## What it does
-Front-end application allows user to search for technologies that he knows and basing on that suggesting another technologies that he might be interested in.
+Front-end application allows user to search for technologies that he might be interested in based on technologies that he already knows.

 ## How does it work: